ymansurozer/NuxTailwind/README.md

 ## To do

 - [ ] Basic authentication
-- [ ] Fix lazy loading issue in I18n

 ## FAQ

-### Why are you not using PNPM?
+### Why not use pnpm?

-Because it somehow conflicts with [Tailwind Prettier plugin](https://github.com/tailwindlabs/prettier-plugin-tailwindcss) and I like auto-sorted classes a lot.
-Issue is probably because how PNPM organizes modules but using shamefully hoist option did not work.
+Because pnpm somehow conflicts with [Tailwind Prettier plugin](https://github.com/tailwindlabs/prettier-plugin-tailwindcss) and I like auto-sorted classes a lot.
+Issue is probably because how pnpm organizes modules but using shamefully hoist option did not work.

 ### Why create this template?